rjvillan/RSV_exe_children_ago_2025/README.md

    * "Vacunados totales (menores => 0 y <= 5 meses) unicos":[new vaccinated agents between 0 and 5 months for each simulated day],
    * "Vacunados totales (menores => 6 y <= 12 meses) unicos":[new vaccinated agents between 6 and 12 months for each simulated day]

-# Excel files.
+# Excel files
-The Excel files contain a summary of the obtained results for all the strategies simulated, separated into children younger than a year old, "Summary_results_strategies_younger_than_1.xlsx," and children 0-5 months old, "Summary_results_strategies_0_5.xlsx".
+The Excel files contain a summary of the obtained results for all the strategies simulated, separated into children younger than a year old, "Summary_results_strategies_younger_than_1.xlsx" and children 0-5 months old, "Summary_results_strategies_0_5.xlsx".